 Before, Instagram used to work in chronological order.
 If your sister posted two hours ago, it’d go down the list.
 But if your former coworker posted two minutes ago, you’d most likely see this on the top of your feed.
 Now, Instagram has implemented a “best-first” algorithm.

 What does that mean for businesses?
-Today, you’ll learn about Instagram’s algorithm and how you can use to it your marketing advantage.
+Today, us at K2 Analytics will teach you about Instagram’s algorithm and how you can use to it your marketing advantage.

 While new to the algorithm, it’s already evolving to that of Facebook’s.
 According to representatives, Instagram will deliver content based on your relationship with the user, how likely you’re interested in the entry, and the timeliness of it.
 It wants to understand what kind of content to bring to every user and which ones to shove at the top and bury in the bottom.
 In essence, low-quality content will be filtered out entirely.

 The algorithm is top-secret as everything is kept in a hush-hush.
 But there are some clues that we’ve been given about it.

 Engagement – It focuses on your likes.
 The more you like a particular content, the more of it you’ll get.
 Also, it looks at the way you comment as this can take a bit more effort.
 Now, you can also like a comment, because they want to promote a positive environment in the platform.

 Timing – How a post was shared or posted all factor into when or if this makes it to people’s feed.
 While it used to work in reverse chronological order before, you still won’t see your sister’s post from a week ago.

 Past Interactions – It feeds on your engagements between other users.
 So, if you tend to like images of baby photos, you’ll be sure to get more of those in the future.